 I often get asked what my favourite crafting supplies and products are so here is the master list of what I use when crafting.
 This will be a long post with a lot of links to my preferred suppliers, with affiliate links used when possible at no cost to you!

-If you have any questions, or even most welcome suggestions, please do get in touch!
+If you have any questions about crafting supplies, or even most welcome suggestions, please do get in touch!

 Stamps and Dies

 I have too many favourite companies to list here, but my favourite crafting supplies sellers are listed below.
 If the company is based in the UK I will generally try to order direct from them, else I will order direct from Seven Hills Crafts.
 I’ve not had a problem with SHC ever – Tara and Rick are always efficient and friendly and will tell you if they expect a problem with delivery.
 If the brand is something SHC don’t carry, I will use other UK based companies.

 I’m also on the Design Team for Heffy Doodle Stamps, a relatively recent UK-based company, who have some amazingly cute designs!

 - Seven Hills Crafts

 - Dies to Die For